 Recall a time you observed/interacted with an infant or find a video that features an infant.
 Think about how you could implement The Responsive Process.
 How would you Watch, Ask, and Adapt?

-- 4. The Infant/Toddler Learning and Development Program Guidelines by the California Department of Education is used with permission - 5.
-The California Infant/Toddler Curriculum Framework by the California Department of Education is used with permission - 6.
+- 5. The California Infant/Toddler Curriculum Framework by the California Department of Education is used with permission - 6.
 Based on an image by the California Department of Education, used with permission 390 CLINT SPRINGER